tsingqguo/misf/README.md

-# MISF:Multi-level Interactive Siamese Filtering for High-Fidelity Image Inpainting
+# MISF: Multi-level Interactive Siamese Filtering for High-Fidelity Image Inpainting

 We proposed a novel approach for high-fidelity image inpainting.
 Specifically, we use a single predictive network to conduct predictive filtering at the image level and deep feature level, simultaneously.
 The image-level filtering is to recover details, while the deep feature-level filtering is to complete semantic information, which leads to high-fidelity inpainting results.
 Our method outperforms state-of-the-art methods on three public datasets.[[ArXiv]]()
 <br><br>